I remember walking into a local discount outlet just before Christmas.

 - Salt lamp says Made in China.
 Or it comes from another country.
 True Himalayan salt comes from Pakistan.

 How To Spot a Fake Salt Lamp

-The Himalayan Salt Shop blog also noted that lack of sweat is not always indicative you’ve bought a fraud.
+The former Himalayan Salt Shop blog also noted that lack of sweat is not always indicative you’ve bought a fraud.
 The amount of moisture that condenses on the lamp has a lot to do with humidity.
 If you use your lamp in an arid climate you may not see “sweat.”

 (If the air is humid, you may want to place an absorbent material underneath your lamp to prevent water damage to any surface it’s sitting on.)